 Make sure to check out the Frequently Asked Questions for more information about the residence admission process, rooms, food and facilities, and daily living in residence.
 If you have any questions about residence at Trinity College, please contact the Office of the Dean of Students: firstname.lastname@example.org.

-The University of Toronto Housing Services is the primary resource for students seeking off-campus housing.
-The Housing Office is located in the Koffler Student Services Centre, but have a very accessible web presence with many tools, such as the Roomate Finder.
+University of Toronto Housing Services is the primary resource for students seeking off-campus housing.
+The Housing Office is located in the Koffler Student Services Centre, but also has a very accessible web presence with many tools, such as the Roomate Finder.